mukut03/ESG-BERT/README.md

 The fine-tuned model for text classification is also available [here](https://drive.google.com/drive/folders/1Qz4HP3xkjLfJ6DGCFNeJ7GmcPq65_HVe?usp=sharing).
 It can be used directly to make predictions using just a few steps.
 First, download the fine-tuned pytorch_model.bin, config.json, and vocab.txt into your local directory.
 Make sure to place all of them into the same directory, mine is called "bert_model".
 JDK 11 is needed to serve the model.
 Go ahead and install it from the Oracle downloads page.
 Now we are ready to set up TorcheServe.
 TorchServe is a model serving architecture for PyTorch models, go ahead and install that using pip.
 You can also use conda for the installation.
+We also need pytorch and transformers installed.
 ```
 pip install torchserve torch-model-archiver
+pip install torch
+pip install transformers
 ```
 Next up, we'll set up the handler script.
 It is a basic handler for text classification that can be improved upon.
 Save this script as "handler.py" in your directory.
 [1]
 ```